 - A. The inventory of Columbia County streams contained in the Oregon Department of Forestry Stream Classification Maps specifies which streams and lakes are fish-bearing.
 Fish-bearing lakes are identified on the map entitled, "Lakes of Columbia County."
 A copy of the most current Stream Classification Maps is attached to the Comprehensive Plan, Technical Appendix Part XVI, Article X(B) for reference.
-The map, "Lakes of Columbia County" is attached to the Comprehensive Plan, Technical Appendix Part XVI, Article X(B), and is incorporated therein.
-Based upon the stream and lake inventories, the following riparian corridor boundaries shall be established: - 1.
+The map, "Lakes of Columbia County" is attached to the Comprehensive Plan, Technical Appendix Plan, Technical Appen - 1.
 Lakes.
 Along all fish-bearing lakes, the riparian corridor boundary shall be 50-feet from the topof-bank, except as provided in CCZO Section 1172(A)(5), below. - 2.
 Fish-Bearing Streams, Rivers and Sloughs (Less than 1,000 cfs).
 Along all fish bearing streams, rivers, and sloughs with an average annual stream flow of less than 1,000 cubic feet per second (cfs), the riparian corridor boundary shall be 50-feet from the top-of-bank, except as provided in CCZO Section 1172(A)(5), below.